The Bridge Project

 The Power of Meditation: Finding the Freedom Within

 In prison the body is confined.
 The spirit and soul need not be.
-Thousands of incarcerated citizens around the country are using their confinement to trigger an inward journey.
+Thousands of inmates around the country are using their confinement to trigger an inward journey.
 They are traveling to a place of greater joy, peace, and freedom.
 You are invited to join in.

 Resources